gitrsi/cyberops.zone/learning/Generative AI for Cybersecurity Professionals Specialization/README.md

 **ChatGPT**
 - based on OpenAI's GPT (Generative Pre-trained Transformer) model.
 It is designed for interactive and dynamic conversations.
 ChatGPT can generate text based on prompts and engage in context-based conversations.
 It can also assist with creative tasks like generating slides or helping with language learning.
 ChatGPT is proficient in English and can understand and respond to several other languages.
 - does not have direct access to web sources.
 It relies on the knowledge and patterns learned during training on a large dataset, which may include web sources.
-However, it does not actively retrieve information from the web in real-time.
+However, it does not actively retrieve information from the web in real-time
+- contextual and relevant responses
+- creativity at work
+- language translation
+- effective in generating responses and conversational flow

 **Bard**
 - based on Google's PaLM (Pathways Language Model).
 It combines transformer models with Google's Pathways AI platform.
 Bard is particularly useful for researching the latest news or information on a topic.
 It has access to web sources through Google Search and Google Scholar.
 Bard can provide summaries of news articles, generate ideas, and solve problems.
 It can also generate code and perform code-related tasks.
 - has access to web sources through Google Search and Google Scholar.
 It can pull information from the internet to respond to prompts.
 This allows Bard to provide summaries of news articles and access a wide range of information available online.

-**Tools**
-- ChatGPT (GPT based)
-    - contextual and relevant responses
-    - creativity at work
-    - language translation
-    - + effective in generating responses and conversational flow
-- Bard (Google PaLM/Path AI based)
 - specialised models for specific tasks
 - sumarize news
 - generate ideas
-    - + optimal to research current news of information on a topic
+-  optimal to research current news of information on a topic

-**Capabilities**
-- problem solving through basic mathematics and statistics
-- financial analysis, investment research, budgeting
-- code generation

-Other text generators:
+**Other text generators**
 - **Jasper:** Jasper generates high-quality marketing content tailored to a brand's voice.
 It can create marketing content of any length, helping businesses with their marketing efforts.
 - **Rytr:** Rytr is a valuable tool for creating high-quality content for various purposes such as blogs, emails, SEO metadata, and social media ads.
 It can assist in generating engaging and effective written content.
 - **Copy.ai**: Copy.ai is great for creating content specifically for social media marketing and product descriptions.
 It can help businesses generate compelling and persuasive content for their social media campaigns and product listings.